How to Include Your Accomplishments on Your Resume

 Quantify Your Accomplishments

 Estimate the level of change that you helped to engineer in your role and quantify it if possible.
-For example, you might state that reduced negative audit findings by 50 percent.
+For example, you might state that you reduced negative audit findings by 50%.
 Perhaps you cut travel expenses in your department by 20% or reduced staff turnover by 25%.
 It’s a smart strategy to highlight these percentages in boldface so that they “pop” on the page.

 Qualify Your Accomplishments